From: chak

 bound occurences of identifiers and patterns.
 The module TcHsSyn

-- to represent identifiers - in fact, a TcId
+- to represent identifiers - in fact, a TcId is currently

 - nothing but just a synonym for a plain